Adelaide 36ers: Ownership

 In April 2006 the 36ers, the Adelaide Lightning WNBL team and the team's home venue, the Distinctive Homes Dome (now the Adelaide Arena), went up for sale due to mishandling of debt owed to the government by the then owner BASA.
 On 25 July 2006, a consortium of NBL chairman Mal Hemmerling, and Eddy Groves of ABC Learning bought the Adelaide 36ers and the Distinctive Homes Dome for $3.95 million – with Hemmerling in place as owner of the 36ers and Groves as the owner of the stadium.
 The money for the sale went to the government to wipe out the debt owed by BASA.
 BASA is now defunct and replaced by Basketball SA – focused solely on all Basketball in SA and no one competition.

 In June 2009, Hemmerling sold the team to a group of eight individuals led by new club chairman Mark Lewis and new club CEO Ben Fitzsimons called the Save Our Sixers Consortium.

 In June 2015, a new group acquired the Adelaide 36ers' licence from the NBL which included management of Titanium Security Arena, the former Adelaide Arena.

-In December 2016, Adelaide businessman, Grant Kelley, joined the Adelaide 36ers as majority shareholder, before becoming outright owner of the club in March 2017.
+In 2016, Grant Kelley became the major shareholder of the 36ers as well as chairman.
+In September 2023, Kelley became sole owner of the 36ers after increasing his shareholding in the club to 100 per cent.